rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Alpha: New configuration option for kubectl with `.kuberc` for user preferences

 In v1.33, `kubectl` introduces a new alpha feature with opt-in configuration file `.kuberc` for user preferences.
 This file can contain `kubectl` aliases and overrides (e.g. defaulting to use [server-side apply](/docs/reference/using-api/server-side-apply/)), while leaving cluster credentials and host information in kubeconfig.
-This separation allows sharing the same preference for `kubectl` interaction, regardless of target cluster and kubeconfig used.
+This separation allows sharing the same user preferences for `kubectl` interaction, regardless of target cluster and kubeconfig used.

 To enable this alpha feature, users can set the environment variable of `KUBECTL_KUBERC=true` and create a `.kuberc` configuration file.
 By default, `kubectl` looks for this file in `~/.kube/kuberc`.
 You can also specify an alternative location using the `--kuberc` flag, for example: `kubectl --kuberc /var/kube/rc`.